• Skip to primary navigation

 For sure!
 That's one of my favorite things about the best jambalaya recipe - there's room for plenty of versatility.
 I think everyone who makes jambalaya has their own unique spin on things.

 I've substituted leftover ham for the beef smoked sausage and it was wonderful.
-Use chicken thighs instead of breasts or add your favorite variety of any ground sausage.
-Options abound.
+Use chicken thighs instead of breasts or add your favorite variety of ground sausage.

 Fluffy rice and a variety of meats, this is one of the most delicious meals!